Is Copper Sulfate Toxic To Fish?

 In a pond with algae, copper treatments can cause oxygen concentrations to drop, which may result in fish kills.
 Pond algae is a major source of oxygen production and by removing it this source of oxygen is also removed.
 In addition, oxygen will be consumed as the algae decomposes.

-Copper is also toxic to invertebrates, such as snails, and also most of the zooplankton in a pond (daphnia, rotifers, etc.), so if you are relying on the zooplankton as a food source, you may not want to use copper.
+Copper is also toxic to invertebrates, such as snails, and also most of the zooplankton in a pond (daphnia, rotifers, etc.).
+If you are relying on the zooplankton as a food source, then don't use copper.

-In conclusion, copper treatments .
-Caution must be exercised due to its effects on fish and other life in the water.
+In conclusion, caution must be exercised if using copper treatments due to its effects on fish and other life in the water.
 If your water is low in alkalinity, or if you have a heavy algae bloom and no aeration, copper treatments are not recommended.

 - View all (5 more)